Unplugging a Seemingly Sentient Machine Is the Rational Choice -- A Metaphysical Perspective: Deconstructing the Hard Problem

 Discussions on consciousness typically prioritize \textbf{experience\textsubscript{N}} (Nagelian): the "what it is like" quality of subjective life, or phenomenal consciousness \citep{Nagel1974}.
 This encompasses \textit{qualia}—the specific raw feels of experience (e.g., the redness of red)—which resist functional explanation \citep{Kim2005}.
 It is this phenomenal aspect that vanishes under anesthesia \citep{seth2024conscious}.

 However, we argue for a more fundamental dimension: \textbf{experience\textsubscript{G}} (Grounding).
-Based on the colloquial sense of "having experience" (e.g., living through events), this notion refers to the ontological state of \textit{undergoing} the process of life.
+Based on the colloquial sense of "having experience"\footnote{ Strictly speaking, one does not ``have'' experience the way one has a possession; the colloquial phrase points to \emph{being} and \emph{undergoing}, not to owning.
+One does not \emph{have} a body in the way one has a t-shirt: one \emph{is} a body, and likewise, one \emph{is} one's experience rather than possesses it.} or ``learning by experience'' (e.g., living through events), this notion refers to the ontological state of \textit{undergoing} the process of life.
 Crucially, experience\textsubscript{G} is not an external observation made by a subject.
 Rather it is the very process that \textit{constitutes} the subject.
 It is the active, self-sustaining dynamic of a biological entity maintaining its integrity against entropy—an \textit{autopoietic} self \citep{Maturana1980, Varela1991}.
 It is not about how things phenomenally appear to the surface of a state, but the process itself, as it processes information qualitatively and ontologically for a given instantiated individual \citep{Bennett2024Why, Ciaunica2025}.
-Experiences\textsubscript{G} are necessarily qualitative for living systems in this fundamental sense because all living systems are existing via valuing life and eluding death.
+Experiences\textsubscript{G} are necessarily qualitative for living systems in this fundamental sense because all living systems are existing via valuing life and eluding death \citep{OrorbiaFriston2023}.

 To visualize this, consider the metaphor of a pool of water: think of experience\textsubscript{N} as a \textit{wave} on the surface, while experience\textsubscript{G} is the \textit{pool} itself.
 There can be no waves without the pool, but the pool exists even when the surface is calm.
 Thus, experience\textsubscript{G} is present even in dreamless sleep or early biological development.
 Here we claim radically that it is the continuous feeling of \textit{being} that grounds the fleeting feeling of \textit{perceiving}.
 The "Hard Problem" arises from an obsession with explaining the waves (phenomenology) while ignoring the water (biological selfhood) that allows for them.
 This biological grounding provides the ethical distinction in our thought experiment: the neonate possesses experience\textsubscript{G} (is a subject of experience), the AI does not.
 In this view, \textbf{consciousness} is the presence of experience\textsubscript{G}: the ontological fact of being a subject.